Shooting Stock Photography

 Obviously this situation can happen regardless but there is no point in adding fuel to the fire.

-Shooting Stock Photography – The Good – The flipside is that the forums are a very friendly place with everyone watching each others back, apart from the odd few, and this helps to tackle the issue.
+The flip-side is that the forums are a very friendly place with everyone watching each others back.
+Apart from the odd few, and this helps to tackle the issue.

 Most photographers are now aware of the problems and many know each other and each others work.
 Some do regular checks online at many photo outlets looking for stolen images.

 I see post after post where images are found to be infringing copyright laws.
 The site owners are contacted and the offending images are removed immediately with the offender being banned or even prosecuted.
 Good job.